 Observe and verify the changing playing style in NBA games and players

-Find an optimal way to classify players functions based on historical statistics
+Find a way to segment NBA players according to their performance statistics, using clustering

-3. Summarize the characters of the players in the same function group
+3. Discuss the profiles found through clustering

 The first data collection includes the performance statistics of each individual player in each season.
-Using clustering method to find out the optimal ways of defining
+Using clustering methods to find out systematic ways of defining

-categories that specifies function or characteristics of players in the same category, compare that with the traditional way of defining player roles as PG, SG, SF, PF and C.
+categories that specifies function or characteristics of players in the same category, compare that with the traditional way of defining player roles as PG, SG, SF, PF and C (see the definitions of these acronyms below).

-For the second part understand whether each team has a balanced number of players in each new defining roles, and test if the completion level is correlated to team regular season performance using the historic team records.
+For the second part understand whether each team has a balanced number of players in each new defining roles, and evaluate if the completion level is correlated to team regular season performance using the historic team records.

 Data wrangling